SillySlots/riskyreelsclub-wip/README.md

 * View NFT on screen
 * Access crypto wallet
 * Access NFT Wallet
+* Has to verify the age of the user BEFORE they can create an account
 * Settings page
 * Spin the slot machine
 * Have to get something back for winning (crypto)
-* Has to access crypto wallet
 * Solana compatible
 * Return a percentage of the winnings back to each NFT holder (daily, monthly, weekly basis)
 * Check if NFTs have been sold/bought by another person